ArweaveTeam/vartex/README.md

 1. A Unix OS

-2. Docker and Docker Compose LTS
+2. Docker or Cassandra 4.x

 ### Suggested Hardware